Windows Multi-Source (NG-SIEM)

 maxLimitInMB: 4096

-This fragment sets up a disk-based queue for the UDP Syslog sink.
-Disk queues help buffer events during spikes or network issues but may be slower than in-memory queues.
+This fragment sets up a disk-based queue for the TCP Syslog sink.
+Disk queues help buffer events during spikes or network issues, but may be slower than in-memory queues.

 Summary and Results